futuregrid/cloud-metrics/README.md

     ./futurgrid/lib - includes libraries that may be called from the bin files ./futurgrid/etc - location of configuration files
     ./futurgrid/www - location of the www files

+## Eucalyptus data gathering

+Euaclyptus provides a supsantial set of log information.
+The information is typically stored in the eucalyptus log directory Typically it is also confu=igured by the system administartor with log rotation.
+THis naturally would mean that the information is lost after a time period specified by the log rotation configuration.
+There are two mechanisms of avoiding this.
+The first method is to cahnge the eucalyptus configuartion files in order to disable log rotation.
+However this has the disadvantage that the directories may fill up and eucalyptus runs out of space.
+How to disable Eucalyptus log rotation is discussed in the manaula at ... .
+However we decided to go another route, buy copying the Eucalyptsu log files after a particular period of time and place them onto our analysis server and also a backup server.
+To set this mechanism up, a Eucalyptus system administrator simply can insatall our tools in a predefined directory and call a command that copies the log files.
+Idially This is integrated into a cron script so that the process is done on regular basis.

+Here is how you set this up

+    pip install ....

+This will install several commands in the bin directory.
+Make sure that it is in your path

+Now you can call the command

+   fg-???

+which will copy all logfiles  that has not yet been copied into our backup directory.
+The log files have a numerical value from 1 to 9 as a postfix
+Once this is done, our analysis scripts can be called from the commandline or a web page to create information about usage and utilization.

 TODO
 ----